anexia-it/cert-manager-webhook-anexia/README.md

 you can specify the exact name for which a record will be presented, which is useful when running concurrent integration tests.

+## Release workflow
+### Image

+To release a new version of the image:

+1. Create a new tag with the version.
+2. Adjust that tag in `./deploy/cert-manager-webhook-anexia/values.yaml`
+3. Set `appVersion` in `./deploy/cert-manager-webhook-anexia/Chart.yaml`
+4. Bump the chart version in the same file accordingly.
+5. Push the tag to main.

+(Optionally: Please improve this workflow, it's too cumbersome and error-prone.)

+### Helm Chart

+The Helm Chart is automatically updated whenever you push to `main` and there are changes of the Chart.
+That's pretty nifty, no additional things need to be done.

 ## Credits

 We would like to thank all contributors to this project, some of which are not included in the git history: